mv2731/mv2731.github.io/index.md

 Sex-mediated differences in disease pathogenesis -- how do Xi and Y differentially affect genomic regulation on autosomal chromosomes?
 How does this explain some of the sex-biases we observe in disease?

 Diverse representation in genomic datasets.
-We can increase the power of statistical tests of association by increasing sample size, and we open up many opportunities for discovery by ensuring genetic diversity within and across populations.
-Expanding diversity in genomic datasets not only enhances generalizability of findings but also enables the identification of population-specific variants, improving our ability to understand disease mechanisms and develop equitable precision medicine approaches.
+Expanding diversity in genomic datasets can increase statistical power (provided that sample size increase outweighs standard error), uncovers population-specific variants, and enhances the generalizability of findings, driving equitable precision medicine and deeper insights into disease mechanisms.

 Developing selective learning methods to enhance the efficiency and accuracy of training models for genome-related prediction tasks.